csifrance/FactoViaOne.OpenSourceHardware/Documentation/050-[MEVA]-Install-Configure.md

-**Installation of the Open Source Operating System : Linux Ubuntu 18.04 LTS** (Could also do with 20 LTS)
+**Installation of the Open Source Operating System : Linux Ubuntu 18.04 LTS ou 20.04 LTS (Hirsute Hippo)**

 Many IoT Edge computing could do the job :
 * HPE EL300 that is a monster !